pr8kerl/f5er/README.md

 It can now display statistics in graphite format for virtuals, pools, nodes and rules.
 Thanks to [cgunning](https://github.com/cgunning) for the core of the statistics code.
 If you are a prometheus user, then check out [bigip_exporter](https://github.com/ExpressenAB/bigip_exporter).

+## Download

+Pre-compiled binaries for linux and windows can be found under [releases](https://github.com/pr8kerl/f5er/releases).

 ## Build

 For Linux